a3oYzmN4fGhm7rA4ob/badly-written-guides/README.md

 # Stuff for nerds

 ## Contributing
-Any helpful contributions are welcome as long as an LLM did not take part in any of the creation.
+Any helpful contributions are welcome as long as an LLM/LGM did not take part in any of the creation.
 If you would like to add your own guides, feel free to do so.